jknack/handlebars.java/README.md

 ```

 #### The MethodValueResolver
- It resolve values as public methods.
+ Resolves a value as public method.

 ```java
 Context context = Context